rsdoiel/antenna/snapshots.md

 <p>At the low end, microcontrollers may cost as little as <a href="https://cpldcpu.wordpress.com/2019/08/12/the-terrible-3-cent-mcu/" target="_blank">3 cents</a>, have mere bytes of RAM, run in under a milliamp of current, have an 8-bit architecture, and/or have under a kilobyte of storage.</p>
 <p>Given these specs, full-blown Node.js would be well out of the question, so many took to producing slim-as-possible engines – <a href="https://duktape.org" target="_blank">Duktape</a>, <a href="https://www.espruino.com" target="_blank">Espruino</a>, and <a href="https://github.com/cesanta/mjs" target="_blank">mjs</a> in 2013, <a href="https://jerryscript.net" target="_blank">JerryScript</a> in 2014, <a href="https://github.com/Moddable-OpenSource/moddable" target="_blank">Moddable</a> in 2018, and <a href="https://github.com/cesanta/elk" target="_blank">elk</a> in 2021.
 These projects pride themselves in running on under 64 kB of RAM (in fact apparently little more than 100 bytes, in the case of Elk!), though do make tradeoffs in other areas like <a href="https://bellard.org/quickjs/bench.html" target="_blank">performance</a> to do so.</p>
 <p>These engines then spawned new runtimes, though not necessarily serving the very lowest end of microcontrollers.
 JerryScript underlies <a href="https://github.com/jerryscript-project/iotjs" target="_blank">IoT.js</a> (2015) and <a href="https://github.com/iamblue/microlattice" target="_blank">Microlattice.js</a> (2016), both Internet of Things runtimes; <a href="https://github.com/Moddable-OpenSource/moddable/tree/public/xs" target="_blank">XS</a> (2018?) underlies Moddable; and DukTape underlies <a href="https://github.com/neonious/lowjs" target="_blank">low.js</a> (2018), a low-resource reimplementation of Node.js.</p>
 <p>It goes to show that venture capital needn't be a lure to develop a JavaScript runtime; sometimes people just want to run JavaScript on a device no matter what.
-Sometimes, they want to call JavaScript even when working in a different language – which brings us onto our next topic.</p>
+And sometimes, they want to call JavaScript even when working in a different language – which brings us onto our next topic.</p>
 <h1>Polyglot engines</h1>
 <p>Although most JavaScript engines are based on a bespoke virtual machine (VM) used only by the engines themselves, some are based on established VMs, enabling zero-cost interop with other languages.
 In this space, C++ isn't necessarily king, and it's interesting to see how many ways there are to write a JavaScript engine.</p>
 <p>The earliest polyglot engine was <a href="https://github.com/mozilla/rhino" target="_blank">Rhino</a>, which was made in 1997 as an effort to write Netscape Navigator – JavaScript engine and all – fully in Java.
 Rhino supports two-way interop between Java and JavaScript, based on the JVM.
 That is to say, it allows JavaScript to implement Java interfaces and call Java class methods, while allowing Java to define JavaScript classes, run scripts, and more.
 By 2006, it was included in JDK 6, and by 2008, it was the basis of the Helma runtime, nowadays known as <a href="https://github.com/ringo/ringojs" target="_blank">RingoJS</a>.</p>